otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   </iq>
 ```

-### Discovering the features supported by a prekey service
+### Discovering the Features supported by a Prekey Service

 An entity may wish to discover if a service implements the OTRv4 Prekey Server
 protocol.
 In order to do so, it sends a service discovery information